ucb-ee290c/fa18-ble/doc/pa.md

 }
 ```
 Packet Assembler has two outputs. `data` is a 1-bit result. `done` is a 1-bit output that notifies the end of the packet.

+## Test

+A simple scala test is provided for the Packet Assembler module.
+To perform the unit test, type `sbt` in the root directory.
+After that, type `testOnly PacketAssembler.test.PacketAssemblerTester` in the sbt terminal.